Karthick-Loganathan-1/Heusler-BandAI/README.md

 ### Process

 - A dataset of 20 predetermined Heusler compounds is used.
-- Descriptors are manually or programmatically extracted (e.g., atomic number, electronegativity, VEC, etc.).
+- Descriptors are programmatically extracted (e.g., atomic number, electronegativity, VEC, etc.).
 - The target variable is the DFT band gap (extracted from QE).
 - A **Random Forest Regressor** is trained on this dataset.
 - The trained model is evaluated using standard regression metrics (MAE, R², etc.).